enel-gdh-educational/katacoda-scenarios/version-control/basics/step2.md

  But what about the first line?
 The long string of characters is the __id__ of the commit (a sort of code), and it is uniquely generated from the content of your commit.

- In other words, if you had a different content in `README.txt`, or had named it differently, `git` would have generated a different code.
+ In other words, if you had a different content in `readme.txt`, or had named it differently, `git` would have generated a different code.

 ---